eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 ## You can't prove it's not Condorcet

-As we have proved, Approval voting is indeed a Condorcet method, just restricted to two tiers.
+As proved above, Approval voting is indeed a Condorcet method, just restricted to two tiers.
 This is a restriction to binary "acceptable" vs "unacceptable" preferences, just as a ranked method is a restriction of an arbitrary preference ordering to a transitive one.
 But as a Condorcet method, it always elects the candidate who would win all pairwise matchups against other candidates based on the preferences expressed in the ballot data.

 As with *any* Condorcet method, all we have to go on is what voters express.